Davenchy/live-torrent/README.md

 docker run --name=live-torrent -d -p 3000:8080 -e "OSUA=<your opensubtitles user agent>" davenchy/live-torrent
 ```

 - The __OSUA__ enviroment variable must be set to your opensubtitles user agent.
-It is not mandatory to run but it is required to fetch subtitles.
+It is not mandatory to set but it is required to fetch subtitles.

+- To get your own __OpenSubtitles_User_Agent__ check this [link](https://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst#Howtorequestanewuseragent)